When does the program take place?

 When are applications due?

-2018 Congressional Internship applications are due at 11:59pm EST on the following dates:
+2019 Congressional Internship applications are due at 11:59 pm Eastern Time on the following dates:

 Am I eligible?

 The CHCI Congressional Internship Program requires that your degree be scheduled for completion after the prospective end of the internship session.
-Dates of completion for the 2018 internship sessions are listed below:
+Dates of completion for the 2019 internship sessions are: